ttencate/attolytics/README.md

 * Create a database, e.g. owned by your current user and named `attolytics`:

-        createdb -o $(whoami) attolytics
+        $ createdb -o $(whoami) attolytics

 * Create a table to contain your analytics events.
-It must have a column named `app_id` of type `VARCHAR`.
-Everything else is up to you!
+Which columns it contains is up to you!
 For example:

-        psql attolytics
+        $ psql attolytics
-        attolytics=>
+        attolytics=> create table events (timestamp bigint, event_type varchar not null);

+* Create a configuration file, typically named `attolytics.conf.yaml`.
+See `example.conf.yaml` for a documented example of the format.

+* Run the executable, passing it the location of your configuration file:

+        $ ./target/debug/attolytics --config ./attolytics.conf.yaml